scionproto/scion/doc/dev/design/private-ISDs.rst

 Beaconing and routing is completely separate for each (P-)ISD.
 PCBs and traffic cannot leave or enter a P-ISD.
 Path segments from different P-ISDs cannot be combined.

-Note: An P-ISD can contain ASes (including P-COREs) and links that are not visible outside of the P-ISD.
+Note: An P-ISD can contain ASes (including core ASes) and links that are not visible outside of the P-ISD.
 These are called "private", see also `Private Links and Private ASes`_.